ryanwdavies/final-project-ThamesBoats/avoiding_common_attacks.md

 There are three ways to forcibly send Ether to a contract: sending with a selfdestruct function from another contract; by [calculating the contract address](https://ethereum.stackexchange.com/questions/760/how-is-the-address-of-an-ethereum-contract-computed) before the contract is created and funding that address; or by setting the contract address as the a mining reward coinbase transaction address.
 Since this is not preventable it is not good practice to require that the behaviour of the contract should be determined by the balance of the contract address itself.
 The ThamesBoats contract has no such dependancy.

 #### Security Analysis with Mythril
+There are many [security tools](https://consensys.github.io/smart-contract-best-practices/security_tools/) available for contract analysis.
 We make use of Mythril for contract verification, *please see the section below*.

 ### Future Areas for Development